seanpm2001/GitHub_Stats_A/Seasons/1/README.md

 Results for 2022 June 29th are still the most accurate to date.
 All other results not from 2022 June 20th or 2022 June 21st are over 40% inaccurate.

 The process failed to run on 2022 June 23rd.
 It has ran successfully daily since 2022 June 27th, although gave poor results on 2022 June 30th.
+The 2022 July 2nd results are currently the most accurate to date.

 </details>